oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/README.md

 ## Ensuring that all is setup correctly

-1. Run: `docker compose up` to start PostgreSQL, EventStoreDB, MongoDB docker images.
+1. Run `docker compose up` (or for Mac `docker compose -f docker-compose.arm.yml up`) to start PostgreSQL, EventStoreDB, MongoDB docker images.

 2. Run `npm run test:solved`.
 If all is fine then all tests should be green.

 ## Running